Google To Train Indian Journalists On Ways To Fight Fake News

 ImageHow To Check Live Train Running Status on Google Maps

-Google Maps has become a staple in terms of navigation maps in India and abroad offering great features, travel modes, and more.
-You can find a route to your destination on foot, car, bikes, public transport, ferries, and more without any hassle.
-Cut to now, there’s a new feature that users across iOS and Android …
+Google Maps has become a staple in terms of navigation maps in India and abroad, offering great features, travel modes, and more.
+You can find a route to your destination on foot, car, bike, public transport, ferries, and more without any hassle.
+Cut to now, and there’s a new feature that users across iOS and …

 Discuss